caffeinalab/ti.goosh/README.md

 ## Handle the notification on the app

-The payload of the notifications is the same that comes from your server, with the addition of:
+The payload of the notifications is the same that comes from your server.

-* `inBackground`: A boolean value indicating if the notification has come when the app was in background, and the user has explicited clicked on the banner.

-## Important note

 You have to JSON parse the `notification` and `data` object on the javascript side.

+The object passed in the `callback` contain also:

+### inBackground

+A boolean value indicating if the notification has come when the app was in background, and the user has explicited clicked on the banner.

+## LICENSE

+MIT.